 The Origin of Monkeypox

-Note that monkeypox and smallpox have a close resemblance.
+Note that mpox and smallpox have a close resemblance.
 Symptoms begin with fever, headache, muscle pains, swollen lymph nodes, and feeling tired, and followed by the appearance of rashes which develop into blisters and crusts.
 However, compared with smallpox, it results in milder rash and has a lower mortality rate.

 The disease is endemic in Central and Western African countries.
 There have been recorded cases in western countries such as the United States.
 It gained widespread attention in May 2022 when countries in Europe such as the United Kingdom and Portugal documented and reported an outbreak that experts believed to have started in April of the same year.